HL7/cql/input/pages/04-logicalspecification.md

 ToDecimal : UnaryExpression
 ```

-The [.id]#ToDecimal# operator converts the value of its argument to a [.id]#Decimal# value.
+The <span class="id">ToDecimal</span> operator converts the value of its argument to a <span class="id">Decimal</span> value.
 The operator accepts strings using the following format:

 *(+|-)?\#0(.0#)?*